-In our analyses, we divide books into "collections."
-These reflect commonalities in goals across the various awards, and allow us to characterize how representation differs between sets of books recognized by awards with different goals.
-Many of our analyses focus on comparing representation between books in two primary collections: (i) "Mainstream" books considered to be of high literary or artistic value, 7 and (ii) "Diversity" books selected because of how they center experiences of specific underrepresented identity groups in addition to their high literary value.
+In our analyses, we divide award-winning children's books into "collections."
+These reflect commonalities in goals across the various awards they received, and allow us to characterize how representation differs between sets of books recognized by awards with different goals.
+Many of our analyses focus on comparing representation between books in two primary collections: (i) "Mainstream" books considered to be of high literary or artistic value, and (ii) "Diversity" books selected because of how they center experiences of specific underrepresented identity groups in addition to their high literary value.
 Mainstream Collection.
 The Mainstream collection comprises books recognized by either the Newbery or Caldecott awards, the two oldest children's book awards in the U.S. The Newbery Medal, first awarded in 1922, is given to authors of books that are considered to be the "most distinguished contribution to American literature for children."
 The Caldecott Medal, first awarded in 1938, is given to illustrators of "the most distinguished American picture books for children."
-These books are explicitly chosen for their literary or artistic quality and not their popular appeal per se.
-Books receiving these awards are considered to be of general interest to all children and are likely to be incorporated into mainstream outlets for children, such as school libraries and curricula (ALSC, 2007; Koss, Johnson and Martinez, 2018).
-We provide further evidence of the empirical relationship between recognition and consumption of books in Section II.B.
+Books receiving these awards are considered to be of general interest to all children.
+We provide further evidence demonstrating the importance of these books in Section II.B.
+We use the term "Mainstream" to capture the influence of these awards on book consumption (Smith, 2013).
+We do not assert any centrality or default for this collection beyond the historical prominence of these books.
 The primary goal for studying these books is to understand the representation contained in a set of books to which a large proportion of children in the U.S. are exposed.